 Until 2004 when Cyprus became an European Union member state, restrictions on real estate property purchases were enabled for foreigners.
 These restrictions mostly referred to the size of the land plot allowed to be owned by foreign investors.
 However, realizing the great investment opportunities the Cypriot real estate market provides, the government has started to remove these restrictions.

 When acquiring real estate in Cyprus, the buyer must also consider the additional costs of the purchase.
-These include a stamp duty that varies between 0.15 and 0.2% depending on the value of the property and the transfer fee that is set at 3, 5 and 8% depending on the property’s value.
+These include a stamp duty which varies between 0.15 and 0.2% depending on the value of the property and the transfer fee which ranges between at 3.5% and 8% depending on the property’s value.
 New buildings that have a Town Planning Permit are charged with the 19% VAT rate.

 There are no comments